 Recyda is the first global recyclability assessment tool.
 Recyda collects and centralises information about the composition of packaging in a software tool, so that the recyclability of packaging for different target markets can be easily assessed.
 This will increase the distribution of recyclable packaging promoted.
 Check their website here: https://www.recyda.com/

 Circolution is developing a scalable system for reusable packaging of food from all segments.
 The system is designed to save resources, meet consumer needs and offer food producers the opportunity to grow in new and sustainable target group segments.
 The business model includes the leasing of packaging, including its return and cleaning.

 By means of an automatic slicer for sausages, Sliceomat tries to reduce plastic packaging.
 This offers consumers the possibility to have freshly bought goods cut according to their needs in grocery stores where currently only pre-packaged products are available.

 With a database-driven mobile app and web interface, InnoBlock gives companies the opportunity to access information about ecological

 relevant packaging properties such as material composition, recyclability and share disposal instructions with their customers.
 This enables customers to make better purchasing decisions and select certain product packaging.
 Check their website here: https://www.innoblock.de/

 The Handelsblatt covered THE MISSION I with regular reports.
 See here for an overview of the articles about the project:

 I joined THE MISSION because I think that right now, we are in the exact period that we can do something to overcome all the problems that are surrounding the environment.

-THE MISSION is a unique opportunity, and something which on this scale is very rare, I think.
+THE MISSION is a unique opportunity and something very rare on this scale.